 The power issue (unless it’s an EMP) is readily solved by any of the excellent and inexpensive solar charging systems now common on the market.
 These light, handy devices will allow you independence from installed power grids so long as you have a clear view of open sky while the sun is out.

 A viable option in most places and these further allow you to charge other USB-compatible gear like flashlights, lanterns and headlamps.

 These impressive units generate plenty of electricity off even a small fire made with twigs, and can allow you to recharge multiple devices or gas up your backup battery for charging on the go.

-If either of these solutions sound like deal breakers to you, then reconsider using your phone for storing hundreds and hundreds of megabytes of invaluable survival literature.
-You can carry paper books, laminated paper or some other analog solution.
+If either of these solutions sounds like deal breakers to you, then reconsider using your phone for storing hundreds and hundreds of megabytes of invaluable survival literature.
+You can carry paper books, laminated paper, or some other analog solution.